shuyhere/verl/docs/workers/ray_trainer.rst

    self.actor_rollout_wg = all_wg['actor_rollout']
    self.actor_rollout_wg.init_model()

 .. note:: For megatron backend, if we merge the ``worker_groups`` into the same processes, all the roles will utilize the same 3D parallel size.
 To optimize this, we may need to maintain several 3D process groups for each role in the same distributed context.
-If you want to use different 3D parallel size for different roles, please follow the similar architecture of the first code block to initialize each role’s ``worker_group``
+If you want to use different 3D parallel size for different roles, please follow the similar architecture of the first code block to initialize each role's ``worker_group``

 PPO Training Loop